BivittatusDB/BivittatusDB/README.md

 ```bash
 pip install bivittatusDB
 ```
-(UNTIL FIX: use `pip install bivittatusDB==1.1.0.4`) The last build is unavailable at this time.
+The last build is unavailable via pip at this time.
 Based on the [release schedule](https://github.com/HarbingerOfFire/bivittatusDB/wiki/dbed-0001), release 2.0.0.0 should be released 08/01/2025.
 The closest working version of build 1.0.0.0 available on PyPi is v1.0.0.1
 ```bash
 pip install bivittatusDB==1.0.0.1
 ```